lsst/rtn-097/index.rst

 Broker and IDAC teams are welcome to have subcategories under Support, and to provide their own user support via the Forum.

-Teams are responsible to monitor their subcategory.
+Teams are responsible to monitor their Support subcategory.

 * At least one team representative should set themselves to "watching" the category.
 * Rubin staff will not monitor these subcategories.